ns1123/alluxio/docs/en/Kerberos-Security-Setup.md

 The last command should fail because user `foo` has no write permission to `/client` which is owned by user `client`.

 Alternatively, `kinit` can be used for client-side Kerberos login instead of setting `alluxio.security.kerberos.client.principal` and `alluxio.security.kerberos.client.keytab.file`

 {% include Kerberos-Security-Setup/example-empty-client-configuration.md %}

 {% include Kerberos-Security-Setup/client-kinit.md %}

-This would login the user `client` as the same effect by setting up client keytab files.
+This would have the same affect as setting up the client keytab files.
 You can validate this by running similar examples as above:

 {% include Kerberos-Security-Setup/example-client.md %}

 # [Bonus] Kerberos-enabled Alluxio integration with Secure-HDFS as UFS
-If there's an existing Secure-HDFS with Kerberos enabled, here are the instructions to set Alluxio to leverage the Secure-HDFS as UnderFileSystem.
+If there is an existing Secure-HDFS with Kerberos enabled, here are the instructions to set up Alluxio to leverage the Secure-HDFS as the UFS.

-Firstly, regenerate the `conf/alluxio-env` with the `bootstrap-conf` command:
+First, regenerate the `conf/alluxio-env` with the `bootstrap-conf` command:
+NOTE: if `alluxio-env.sh` already exists, then `bootstrap-conf` is a no-op.
+So re-generating involves deleting the original conf/alluxio-env.sh

 {% include Kerberos-Security-Setup/bootstrap-with-hdfs.md %}

-Secondly, add the Alluxio admin user (e.g. `alluxio`) as the superuser in Secure-HDFS and set up the superuser proxy support.
+Second, add the Alluxio admin user (e.g. `alluxio`) as the superuser in Secure-HDFS and set up the superuser proxy support.
 Add the following section to `{HADOOP_HOME}/etc/hadoop/core-site.xml`

 {% include Kerberos-Security-Setup/sample-core-site.md %}

-Thirdly, restart the Secure-HDFS cluster.
+Third, restart the Secure-HDFS cluster.

-Then follow [the guide](Configuring-Alluxio-with-secure-HDFS.html) to start Alluxio service with Secure-HDFS as the Under File System.
+Then follow [the guide](Configuring-Alluxio-with-secure-HDFS.html) to start Alluxio service with Secure-HDFS as the UFS.
 Remember to copy the HDFS configuration files, including `core-site.xml` and `hdfs-site.xml` to `{ALLUXIO_HOME}/conf/`.

-You can follow the same example above and verify the Alluxio client is able to access Secure-HDFS.
+You can follow the example above to verify the Alluxio client is able to access Secure-HDFS.

 # FAQ